SAP-archive/docs/concepts/monitor/training_analytics.md

 We split the expressions inside each intent into two parts: 90% is used for training, 10% is used to evaluate the classification.
 The evaluation is simple: Each sentence is tested with your training dataset, and we check if the first intent returned is the right one.
 We repeat this process five times to enforce randomness in the splits.
 Once the evaluation is done, we average the results while taking into account the number of occurrences of each intent.
 This results in four metrics between 0 and 1 for each intent (**Accuracy**, **Precision**, **Recall**, and **F1 score**) and four global metrics for the entire dataset.

-Note that the scores can be a little different if you run the benchmark again on the same dataset.
+Note that the scores may differ slightly if you run the benchmark again on the same dataset.
 This is because we randomly pick 90% of your training dataset to evaluate.

 ### Your validation file

 A validation file is composed of sentences with their corresponding intents.
-It reflects the reality, so it's important to build this file with real sentences that users actually said.
+It reflects the reality, so it's important to build this file with real sentences that users actually sent to your bot.

 Each sentence is tested with your training dataset, and we check if the first intent returned is the right one.
 Once the evaluation is done, we also get four metrics between 0 and 1 for each intent (**Accuracy**, **Precision**, **Recall**, and **F1 score**) and one global metric.